-The best handheld vacuum overall: Dyson – V6
+The best handheld vacuum overall: Dyson – V7

 Despite a high price point, we felt it was worth every penny.
 Radial cyclones are arranged in two tiers to increase airflow and create a vortex that spins at an incredibly high speed, then spins it out into the filter.
 This allows it to capture more fine dust, which was clearly evident when we vacuumed a mattress, window blinds and a computer keyboard.
 The dust was so fine on these surfaces that it wasn’t visible on the surfaces themselves, but you could clearly see material in the collection container after the job was done.

-The V6 Trigger lives up to the Dyson reputation for innovation, power and design.
-It's pricier than the others but worth the cost.
+The V7 Trigger lives up to Dyson's reputation for innovation, power and design.
+It's pricier than the others but worth it.

 One of the features that makes the Dyson so convenient to grab and go is its hygienic one-touch bin emptying.
-All you have to do is push a button to release the dirt.
 With the models that require you to twist off the waste bin lid, the pressure of releasing it could sometimes cause dust to scatter over your hand and the container you’re emptying it into.
-With the Dyson, we didn’t have this problem since it empties out downward.
-Some consumers reported that the canister tends to stick, and we did experience similar difficulties with the sliding mechanism.
-This was perhaps one of the few drawbacks to the Dyson, but we still preferred the one-touch emptying to most of the other models.
+The Dyson doesn’t have this problem because it empties out downward with the pull of a lever.

-- If price isn’t a consideration, choose the Dyson – V6 Trigger.
+- If price isn’t a consideration, choose the Dyson – V7 Trigger.
 It has the most cleaning power of the finalists we tested and captures even the smallest dust particles.